autowarefoundation/autoware/docker/README.md

 ### `universe-sensing-perception`

 This stage is a Autoware Universe Sensing/Perception runtime container.
-It only includes the dependencies given by `/rosdep-universe-sensing-perception-exec-depend-packages.txt`, the binaries built in the `universe-sensing-perception-devel` stage.
+It only includes the dependencies given by `/rosdep-universe-sensing-perception-exec-depend-packages.txt` and the binaries built in the `universe-sensing-perception-devel` stage.

 ### `universe-devel`